 - Use a mixer to combine the cream cheese and butter until well blended and creamy.

-- Add in the extracts and salt and blend to combine, scraping down the sides of the bowl.
+- Add the extracts and salt, then blend to combine, scraping down the sides of the bowl.

 - Add the heavy cream and 1 cup of sugar.
 Blend.
-Continue adding the sugar one cup at a time until you reach 4 cups.
+Continue adding the sugar 1 cup at a time until you reach 4 cups.
 Blend after each addition.

-- Do not add more sugar if you like the consistency after adding 4 cups of sugar.
+- Do not add more sugar if you like the consistency after adding 4 cups.
 If you want the frosting thicker, add sugar in 1/2 cup increments, blend, and check after each addition.
 If the frosting becomes too thick, add more heavy cream.

 Garnish

 - Sugar cranberries for garnish.
 Wash and drain cranberries, removing the soft ones.
-Roll the wet cranberries in granulated sugar and place on a platter for 30 minutes to dry.
+Roll the wet cranberries in granulated sugar, then place on a platter for 30 minutes.

 - Place the sugared cranberries and mint leaves in patterns on the cake.